-In the first quarter of 2013, the Company amended the Canadian postretirement plan to reduce future benefits provided under the plan.
+In the six months ended June 30, 2013, the Company amended the Canadian postretirement plan to reduce future benefits provided under the plan.
 As a result of this change, the Company recognized a pre-tax curtailment gain of \$2.2 million.